fulldecent/swift6-module-template/Recipe.md

 During the steps of this recipe we enter specific values where needed.
 These are chosen carefully so that the `./configure` script can later find and replace these values in the template to create your project.

 Some variables have spaces in them.
-That is intentional because it causes Xcode to use double quotes around them in its project configuration files.
+That is intentional because Xcode only uses robust quoting in its project configuration files (which we want) if the variables have spaces in them.

 -   `xxPROJECTxNAMExx`
     -   This must be a valid C99 extended identifier (otherwise the Xcode check dependencies step fails).
 It cannot contain spaces.
-    -   This must also be a Uniform Target Identifier (/^[a-zA-Z0-9-.]+$/).
+    -   This must also be a Uniform Target Identifier (``/^[a-zA-Z0-9-.]+$/``).
     -   If this contains the characters `-` or `.` then they will be transliterated to `_` for file names.

 -   `__ORGANIZATION NAME__`